glehu/CWO_ERP/README.md

 In any case, here is a tiny description on how to set up the configuration file:
 ```
 {
-    "encryption key": "<Specify a key for encryption and depcryption.
+    "encryption key": "<Specify a key for encryption and decryption.
 It has to consist out of 16 numbers>",
     "data path": "<Specify the folder in which the database will be saved>",
     "max search results": <Specify the maximum amount of results to be shown when searching for entries>
 }